qbalsdon/wearOS/README.md

 - a testing harness for Wear OS watch faces
 - an architecture for separating concerns
 - utilise kotlin as a development language
+- minimise the barrier to entry for creating watch faces

 The reason for the harness is that the emulator is not really "fit for purpose" when it comes to the visual aspect of creating a watch face.
+It was last [updated in January 2018][WEAROSEMULATOR] and is just a skin of a normal phone emulator.
 The watch face platform seems to have been branched off the idea of [Android wallpapers][WALLPAPER].
 This has several issues when it comes to creating a watch face with an emulator:
 - Wallpapers halt refreshing after 10-15 seconds, making it difficult to tell if the Watch Face is working or not
 - Pushing "Back" or sending `adb shell input keyevent KEYCODE_WAKEUP` in order to get display to wake up
 - Setting the time is difficult. `adb shell su root date $(date +%m%d%H%M%Y.%S)`
+  - I have attempted scripting this with limited success
 - Learning about the different "modes" that a face might be in is difficult, given that the template `MyWatchFace` class:
   - Is over 500 lines long
   - Has an inner class `Engine`, which handles both user control and drawing